-Since 2004, students and faculty from Park School and Baltimore City schools including, Baltimore City College High School, City Neighbors High School, and the Baltimore Leadership School for Young Women fundraise, study, and prepare for a trip through the South visiting sites and meeting people that were — and are — important to the Civil Rights Movement.
+Since 2004, students and faculty from Park School and Baltimore area schools, including Baltimore City College High School, fundraise, study, and prepare for a trip through the South visiting sites and meeting people that were — and are — important to the Civil Rights Movement.
 What they experience is used as a springboard for discussion about activism and ways we can tackle current civil rights issues in Baltimore and beyond.

 “The Civil Rights Trip embodies experience-based learning.
 It was an unforgettable week with lessons of accountability, empathy, and compassion that still structure how I view the world today.
 This trip instilled in me a deep desire to empower change in the world through just education.”

 “The Civil Rights Trip lit a fire in all of us to bring what we saw and heard into our lives moving forward, and those memories continue to serve as inspiration to me in the continued work we all must do.”